archichris/multus-cni/doc/quickstart.md

 You can see which configurations you've created using `kubectl` here's how you can do that:

 ```
-kubectl get network-attachment-definitions
+kubectl get nads
 ```

 You can get more detail by describing them:

 ```
-kubectl describe network-attachment-definitions macvlan-conf
+kubectl describe nads macvlan-conf
 ```

 ### Creating a pod that attaches an additional interface

 We're going to create a pod.
-This will look familiar as any pod you might have created before, but, we'll have a special `annotations` field -- in this case we'll have an annotation called `k8s.v1.cni.cncf.io/networks`.
+This will look familiar as any pod you might have created before, but, we'll have a special `annotations` field -- in this case we'll have an annotation called `k8s.v1.cni.cncf.io/mynetworks`.
 This field takes a comma delimited list of the names of your `NetworkAttachmentDefinition`s as we created above.
-Note in the comand below that we have the annotation of `k8s.v1.cni.cncf.io/networks: macvlan-conf` where `macvlan-conf` is the name we used above when we created our configuration.
+Note in the comand below that we have the annotation of `k8s.v1.cni.cncf.io/mynetworks: macvlan-conf` where `macvlan-conf` is the name we used above when we created our configuration.

 Let's go ahead and create a pod (that just sleeps for a really long time) with this command: